learn-co-students/ruby-assessment-001/README.md

 Run `bundle install` to install all dependencies

-Run `rake spec` to run all of the tests.
+Run `rspec spec/level_x_spec.rb` where x is the level you want to run.
+Start with Level 1.

-If you want to run a specific level, run `rspec spec/level_x_spec.rb` where x is the level you want to run.
+Run `rake spec` to run all of the tests when you are done.
+Running it before you finish will prevent all tests from running.

 ## Levels 1 - 3